Welsh digital economy fastest growing outside London

 London’s digital sector saw the biggest growth in the UK, with the number of businesses growing by 11.6 per cent – to 41,940 from 37,575.

-One of the benefits for digital firms working in Wales, the report says, is that cities like Cardiff and Swansea offer low rents in comparision to cities like London.
+One of the benefits for digital firms working in Wales, the report says, is that cities like Cardiff and Swansea offer low rents in comparison to cities like London.

 Wales has emerged as one of the most lucrative UK nations or regions thanks to the digital sector, with it fuelling jobs creation all across the country – especially in Cardiff.